bmullen-75th/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat and metricbeat files to /etc/ansible.
-- Update the _____ file to include...
+- Update the configuration file to include the private IP addresses.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the Elk Server to check the webserver to make sure filebeat and metricbeat are there, ensuring that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- The YAML files are located in the pathway /etc/Ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The hosts file needs to be changed for Ansible to run.
+To specifiy which machine installs ansible playbooks the [servername] needs to be set.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- To check if the Elk server is running open a web browser and type http://138.91.139.225/:5601/app/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._